vzha2011/Dogecoin-Price-Prediction-with-Tweets/README.md

 # Dogecoin-Price-Prediction-with-Tweets

-- Collected hourly highest Dogecoin prices and the retweet count of around small amount of popular tweets mentioned $Doge from last 7 days
+- Collected hourly highest Dogecoin prices and the retweet count of small amount of popular tweets mentioned $Doge from last 7 days

 - Used scatter plots to check which hourly dogecoin prices are matched with popular tweets within 24 hours per day